Greeble3D/scrollmapper/documentation/user/tutorials/tutorial_1.md

 ### When Designing for Cross-References

-When / if you are designing a graph that will save it's relationships as cross-references, you must keep in mind some important points.
+When / if you are designing a graph that will save its relationships as cross-references, you must keep in mind some important points.

 Look at how this graph exports to the database: